 The UN recognises about 193 nation states in the world.
 That's 193 countries to get corona virus and then decide what to do at government levels.
 193 sets of borders.
 193 countries to own to a health system.
 193 countries to do testing.
 193 different cultures?
 What could possibly go wrong?
 What could possibly go wrong with so many countries when so many people want perfect moral fix-ups of all sorts of things (like better/more affordable housing, like true social justice) during an emergency which stretches health workers, health systems and entire economies.
 Good luck with that!

-The corona virus situation is NOT war and idiots-in-power like Trump would do well to realise this.
+This corona virus situation meantime is NOT war and idiots-in-power like Trump would do well to realise this.
 It is a medical and epidemiological emergency - and should be treated as such.
-Unfortunately, the mode of thinking required is scientific/probalistic - which is foreign to Trump and his ilk, hence their particular use of language . . .
+Unfortunately, the mode of thinking required is scientific/probable-istic - which is foreign to Trump and his ilk, hence their particular use of language, politics, numbers and actual power . . .
+What the world is seeing is actually a clash of thinking styles in politics - a shake-out - the epidemiological vs the non-epidemiological.
+Who will win?
+The issue is the same as with climate change - is the science "in" or not?
+Who believes in the science?
+And who doesn't?

 This webpage thinks - re "economic recovery" - that all relevant graphs used should go back to 1929, the appearance of The Great Depression.
 Only in this way will meaningful comparisons be made.
 If not to the economic effects of the 1918-1919 outbreak of Spanish Influenza.
 (Which in fact is misnamed, and it ought to have been originally named for when/how it originated, within the US Army via Kansas via France.)
 This - "The Plague" - hit Australia in January 1919 and went through three waves till September 1919.
 The death rate climbed to 400 per day.
 People stayed as far from each other as possible and crowds were avoided.